astonish-g/garo-notes/personal-notes/Obsidian/Obsidian/General CSS snippets.md

 >- Justifies text to on both sides.
 >- Disables text wrapping on code blocks.
 >- Changes font properties for bold, italic and highlight.
+>- Changes font strike-through to underline in Catppuccin yellow.

 ```css
 /* Hide title bar minimize, maximize and close buttons*/